cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 the developer makes it -- if they don't enable the compiler warnings and checks that they should, then the final executable can easily be buggy.
-The output of the `make` command above should show us the final compilation command being run:
+The output of the `make` command above should show us the final compilation command being run.
+(Type `make clean`, then `make` again if you need to see what the output was.)

 ```
+## Lots of output ... and eventually:
 gcc -DHAVE_CONFIG_H -I. -I. -I.     -g -O2 -c `test -f 'dnstracer.c' || echo './'`dnstracer.c
 ```

-and a warning about a possible vulnerability (marked with `-Wformat-overflow`).
+It also includes a warning about a possible vulnerability (marked with `-Wformat-overflow`).

-We know from earlier classes that invoking GCC without specifying a C standard (like C11) and enabling extra warnings can easily result in code that contains bugs and security vulnerabilities -- so the current version of the Makefile is insufficient.
+We know from earlier classes that invoking GCC without specifying a C standard (like C11) and enabling extra warnings can easily result in code that contains bugs and security vulnerabilities -- so the current version of the Makefile is insufficient for our purposes.

 How can we enable extra warnings from GCC?
 If you run `./configure --help`,